-20. Department of Workplace and Employment Standards (DWES) Staffing to Enforce

-Worker Protections -- Direct City Administration to present a staff report and ordinance to Council no later than May 2022 for consideration of the creation of new classifications, or amending existing classifications, for the positions tasked with enforcing the City's Minimum Wage Ordinance, Worker retention at Large-Scale Hospitality Ordinance, Hotel Minimum Wage and Working Conditions Ordinance, the Emergency Paid Sick Leave Ordinance, the Worker Retention Ordinance, Local Employment Program, 15% Apprenticeship Requirement, any other laws under the purview of the Workplace Standards Enforcement Division of DWES.

-21. Cultural Affairs programs -- Direct Cultural Affairs Division via the City Administration to return to Council with recommendations for distribution of program funds by October 31, 2021 with engagement of the Cultural Affairs Commission and the division's Funding Advisory Committee and consideration of Council guidance to focus on flatlands neighborhoods below 580 (including East Oakland, West Oakland, Fruitvale, Chinatown, Little Saigon/Eastlake, San Antonio, Laurel, Brookdale) with equitable distribution across Council Districts.

-22. Parks - Direct OPRYD via the City Administration to collaborate with neighborhood community groups to maximize programming to activate and utilize parks by creating community-based partnerships at Oakland's parks and rec centers.
-Prior to the re-opening of the San Antonio and Brookdale Recreation Centers, OPRYD shall engage community groups in the neighborhood around-programming.
+- 20. Department of Workplace and Employment Standards (DWES) Staffing to Enforce Worker Protections -- Direct City Administrator to present a staff report and resolution to Council no later than May 2022 for consideration of the creation of new classifications, or amending existing classifications in accordance with the City's Personnel Rules for submission to the Civil Service Board, for the positions tasked with enforcing the City's Minimum Wage Ordinance, Worker retention at Large-Scale Hospitality Ordinance, Hotel Minimum Wage and Working Conditions Ordinance, the Emergency Paid Sick Leave Ordinance, the Worker Retention Ordinance, Local Employment Program, 15% Apprenticeship Requirement, any other laws under the purview of the Workplace Standards Enforcement Division of DWES. - 21.
+Cultural Affairs programs -- Direct the City Administrator to return to Council with recommendations for distribution of program funds by October 31, 2021 after considering input from the Cultural Affairs Commission and consideration of Council guidance to focus on flatlands neighborhoods below 580 (including East Oakland, West Oakland, Fruitvale, Chinatown, Little Saigon/Eastlake, San Antonio, Laurel, Brookdale) with equitable distribution across Council Districts. - 22.
+Parks -- Direct the City Administrator to collaborate with neighborhood community groups to maximize programming to activate and utilize parks by creating community-based partnerships at Oakland's parks and rec centers.
+Prior to the re-opening of the San Antonio and Brookdale Recreation Centers, the City Administrator shall secure input from community groups in the neighborhood around-programming.